seosgithub/CCup/README.md

 Supports asynchronous testing!
 (Without the headache).

 So unit testing in C sucks.
-(That is, unti now!)
+(That is, until now!)
 ====

 Steps